-Larry King’s Wife Shawn Reveals The Final Words He Said To Her
+Larry King's Wife Shawn Reveals The Final Words He Said To Her

 "He never wanted to go but his sweet little body was just, it had just been hit so many times with so many things and once we heard the word COVID, all of our hearts just sunk.
 But he beat it... but it did take its toll and then the unrelated infection finally is what took him."

-“His mind wasn’t right, and his body was going,” she added, noting that it was difficult to watch him deteriorate.
+"His mind wasn't right, and his body was going," she added, noting it was difficult to watch him deteriorate.

 Larry and Shawn made no secret of experiencing a few rough patches in their marriage after they tied the knot in September 1997.
 They announced their plans to divorce in 2010, but reconciled, only to announce they were divorcing again in August 2019.

-Their divorce had not been finalized at the time of Larry’s death and Shawn explained that they’d actually grown closer again recently.
-She admitted she didn’t think they would ever go through with the split.
+Their divorce had not been finalized at the time of Larry's death and Shawn explained they'd actually grown closer again recently.
+She admitted she didn't think they would ever go through with the split.

 "We were partners in every sense of the way, in business, and in, well, first in our family and then in business.
 But we're a close family.
 You know, family is the most important thing, and God," she said.

-Shawn shared how proud her late husband was of his children and said he was in a good place in her career where he’d been able to spend more time with them recently.
+Shawn shared how proud her late husband was of his children and said he was in a good place where he'd been able to spend more time with them recently.

 Shawn added that she can still feel Larry's presence and said she thought he would be "thrilled" by all the loving tributes that have poured in over the past few days.